nachocaru/xaprb.com/content/blog/2006-10-05-five-great-perl-programming-techniques-to-make-your-life-fun-again.md

 ---
 title: Five great Perl programming techniques to make your life fun again
-author: Baron Schwartz
-excerpt: "<p>If you're a programmer, you know the difference between a beginner and a master is the ability to write succinct code that does a great deal with very little work.
-If you can do this, you can easily raise your productivity and the quality of your work by an order of magnitude.
-Much more importantly, you can have a lot more fun writing code.
-Read on to learn how.</p>"
-layout: post
 permalink: /2006/10/05/five-great-perl-programming-techniques-to-make-your-life-fun-again/
 description:
   - "I demonstrate 5 ways to cut repetition and program declaratively.
 It's fun and it's a better way to code."